mikrono/tModLoaderWiki_kr_ko/GlobalItem.md

 Allows you to modify all the tooltips that display for the given item.
 See [here](https://github.com/bluemagic123/tModLoader/wiki/TooltipLine) for information about TooltipLine.

-### public virtual bool NeedsCustomSaving(Item item)
+### public virtual bool NeedsSaving(Item item)

 Whether or not the given item needs to save custom data.
 Returning false will save on the memory used in saving an item, but returning true is necessary in order to save data across all items or vanilla items.
 Returns false by default.
 Note that the return value of this hook _must_ be deterministic (randomness is not allowed).

-### public virtual void SaveCustomData(Item item, BinaryWriter writer)
+### public virtual TagCompound Save(Item item)

 Allows you to save custom data for the given item.
 Only called when NeedsCustomSaving returns true.
-You are only able to save up to 64 KB of information per item (I don't imagine anyone will ever need more than that).
+Returns false by default.

-### public virtual void LoadCustomData(Item item, BinaryReader reader)
+### public virtual void Load(Item item, TagCompound tag)

 Allows you to load custom data that you have saved for the given item.

+### public virtual void LoadLegacy(Item item, BinaryReader reader)

+Allows you to load pre-v0.9 custom data that you have saved for the given item.

+### public virtual void NetSend(Item item, BinaryWriter writer)

+Allows you to send custom data for the given item between client and server.

+### public virtual void NetReceive(Item item, BinaryReader reader)

+Receives the custom data sent in the NetSend hook.